dwhall/minisvd2nim/README.md

 ### declareField

-When the field has read access permissions, this becomes available:
+When the field has read access, this becomes available:
 ```nim
 template FIELD*(regVal: PERIPH_REGVal): PERIPH_REGVal =
   getField[PERIPH_REGVal](regVal, bitOffset, bitWidth)
 ```

-When the field has write access permissions, this becomes available:
+When the field has write access, this becomes available:
 ```nim
 template FIELD*(regVal: PERIPH_REGVal, fieldVal: uint32): PERIPH_REGVal =
   setField[PERIPH_REGVal](regVal, fieldVal, bitOffset, bitWidth)
 ```

-You can look at [the source](https://github.com/dwhall/minisvd2nim/blob/main/src/minisvd2nimpkg/metagenerator.nim#L71) if you want to see the implementations of `getField` and `setField`.
+You can look at [the source](https://github.com/dwhall/minisvd2nim/blob/main/src/minisvd2nimpkg/metagenerator.nim#L123) if you want to see the implementations of `getField` and `setField`.

 ### declare declareFieldEnum